Plate Tectonics, the Fossil Record, and Climate

 time as Siberian LIP, poisoning of worlds oceans?

-- Cretaceous - time of accelerated sea floor
+- Cretaceous quiet zone - time of accelerated sea floor

 spreading, LIP production and much else, Western Interior Seaway an interesting example of one of the proposed consequences.

 - Cretaceous -Tertiary extinction boundary - not everything is plate tectonics related, although the possible role of the Deccan traps in India (a LIP) is still being debated!

 Origin of life and submarine hot springs and black smokers?